EpicDuque/Arduino-Python-Checkin/README.md

 </tbody>
 </table>

 *The "bluecard" refers to the special rfid tag that comes with some Arduino toolkits.
 It is usually blue and comes with a keychain.
 This can be any type of card with an UID, but in my case I used this blue tag as the "Config" card.

-More on that later.
+This feature is not fully implemented yet.

 ### Upload the Arduino sketch

-Open the RFID_MOD.ino sketch and upload it to the Arduino board.
+Open the RFID_MOD.ino sketch with Arduino IDE and upload it to the Arduino board.

 ### Run usercheck.py (as sudo in Linux)
 From the Console: